pauliceia/vgiws/README.md

     - Send:
     - Response:
     - Error codes:
-        - 400: Invalid parameter.
+        - 400 (Bad Request): Invalid parameter.
-        - 400: It needs a valid id to delete a element.
+        - 400 (Bad Request): It needs a valid id to delete a element.
-        - 500: Problem when delete a element.
+        - 500 (Internal Server Error): Problem when delete a element.
+Please, contact the administrator.
+        - 500 (Internal Server Error): Unexpected error.
 Please, contact the administrator.
     - Notes: when delete a element, it is removed from current_element table (main) and put in element table (historical), with its version.
             After that, is duplicated the row and with this copy, save in element table with new version (increment +1) and with its visibility equals FALSE, because it was removed.